-Don’t Starve can be a painful and time-consuming obsession, but it’s one that can’t come highly enough recommended.
-David Price
+Don't Starve can be a painful and time-consuming obsession, but it's one that we don't hesitate to recommend.

 In Her Story, an interactive narrative mystery game, you play as an anonymous user looking through old interview tapes from a murder case in 1994.